 After independently forming their own 501(c)3s, Nic ’18 and Morgan ’24 connected to earn a $120,000 Google grant for Morgan’s Magical Ears.
 Nic’s non-profit, Nic Nac Charities, has raised $600,000 for local organizations, on track to meet his goal of $3 million in grant funds before he graduates from Penn State.

-Headed to Princeton this fall, Keeshawn ’19 has begun his research career now, working to discover how the amount and quality of sleep can affect athletes’ performance.
+Starting his freshman year at Princeton University, Keeshawn ’19 began his research career while in high school, working to discover how the amount and quality of sleep can affect athletes’ performance.

 Training a model based on LeafSnap data set through TensorFlow, Bruce ’20 created an easy-to-use image recognition app to identify plant species based on its leaves.